 The Summit Bechtel Reserve and the New River Gorge are full of wildlife.
-While here, participants will get a chance to see deer, turkey, reptiles, fish, birds, insects and other creatures.
-While far less commonly spotted, black bears are present on the site and along trek.
+While here most all participants will get a chance to see deer, turkey, reptiles, fish, birds, insects and other creatures.
+While far less commonly spotted, black bears are present on the site.
 Respect for wildlife and the habitat we share with them here at The Summit is important during your stay.

-A crucial part of keeping a positive relationship to the wildlife at The Summit is how we store and handle food at the campsite.
-NO FOOD CAN BE STORED IN YOUR TENT.
+A crucial part of keeping a positive relationship to the wildlife at The Summit is how we store and handle food at camp.
+NO FOOD IS ALLOWED TO BE STORED IN YOUR TENT.
 Any food should be secured in a personal vehicle or with Summit staff.
 The Trek Staff will instruct you on how to secure your food while on the trek.
 The Summit has secure storage for shelf stable supplemental food.
 Please alert staff upon check-in that you have food that needs secured.